 Understanding the microchip’s intricate and fragile supply chains is important for both policymakers and investors.
 This report outlines a typical manufacturing and assembly scenario for a semiconductor chip: from research and development in America, base silicon ingots are cut into wafers in Taiwan or Korea, and finally the microchips are imbedded into end products in China.

-I recommended Taiwan Semiconductor (TSM) to my Cabot Explorer subscribers last year but have since exited the position.
+I recommended Taiwan Semiconductor (TSM) to my Cabot Explorer subscribers in the past but have since exited the position.

 My Explorer advisory will follow this dynamic sector closely with new recommendations forthcoming.
 In the meantime, the Explorer portfolio is invested in other cutting-edge technology leaders, chipmakers, rare earths producers and more.